stopthatastronaut/StatusCakeDSC/README.md

 ## Testing

-To run the full suite of automatic tests, you will need valid credentials in a .creds file.
-There is a subset of tests that can run without.
+To run the full suite of automatic tests, you will need valid credentials for an Active Statuscake account, in a .creds file.
+There is a subset of tests that can run without, but for full functionality, you need them.

+They also expect two contact groups to exist, called "stopthatastronaut" and "stopthatastronaut2".
+Change these to match your environment or add some groups to your environment

 ## Contribs/Reporting bugs

-Feel free to submit PRs or bug reports via Github
+Feel free to submit PRs or bug reports via Github.
+I don't bite.
+Much.